obecto/perper/docs/architecture.md

 ## Agent processes

 Agent processes implement the business logic of a Perper application.
 They are orchestrated by the Scaler and connect to Perper Fabric.
-A single Agent process can handle Executions linked to one or more Agent Insances, and, in exotic cases, can handle executions related to multiple Agents.
+A single Agent process can handle Executions linked to one or more Agent Instances, and, in exotic cases, can handle executions related to multiple Agents.

 Agent processes are typically implemented using one of the available agent libraries: